NANOSMAT Prize & "Outstanding Young Scientist Award"

 2. A check for a modest amount

-The award is presented at the NANOSMAT conference and announced on the official NANOSMAT website www.nanosmat-conference.com
+Both awards will be presented at the NANOSMAT conference (9th NANOSMAT 2014 to be held in Dublin, Ireland during 8-11 September 2014) and announced on the official NANOSMAT website www.nanosmat-conference.com

-2. NANOSMAT PRIZE Lecture would be given by the recipient at the conference.
+3. NANOSMAT Prize & "Outstanding Young Scientist Award" Lectures would be given by the recipients at the conference.

-4. Unsuccessful candidates can be re-considered for the award the following 2 years. herefore, they will be in the system for a total of three years.
+5. Unsuccessful candidates can be re-considered for the award the following 2 years.
+Therefore, they will be in the system for a total of three years.

-The NANOSMAT Awards Committee will review the applications (candidates CV) and select one successful scientist.
+The NANOSMAT Awards Committee will review the applications (candidates CV and nomination letters) and select one successful scientist each for the two awards.

 2009 – Professor Jeff De-Hosson, University of Groningen, Netherlands